Hugorc10/Hugorc10/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

 - 🔭  I'm currently working on Java, HTML, CSS and JavaScript
-- 👋  I've experience with intellij IDEA, Visual Studio Code, Android Studio and Xcode IDEs
+- 👨🏽‍💻.
+I've experience with intellij IDEA, Visual Studio Code, Android Studio and Xcode IDEs
+- 💻  I've experience with Linux, MacOs and Windows systems
 - 🌱  I'm currently learning JavaScript
 - 👯  I'm looking to collaborate on open projects
 - 🤔  I'm looking for help with how to work better with objects